lxc/distrobuilder/doc/targets.md

 If your desired compatability level is 3 for example, you would use `before: 4` and `after: 2`.

 `content` describes the config which is to be written to the config file.

+## LXD

+Valid keys are `size` and `filesystem`.
+The former specifies the VM image size in bytes.
+The latter specifies the root partition filesystem.
+It currently supports `ext4` and `btrfs`.